-PNBP is Penerimaan Negara Bukan Pajak (Non-Tax State Revenue), an official government charge paid by an individual/company because they receive a specific government service (not an income tax, and not a “private” fee).
-In immigration, PNBP is the government’s official fees for immigration services, such as:
+PNBP is Penerimaan Negara Bukan Pajak (Non-Tax State Revenue), an official government charge paid by an individual/company because they receive a specific government service (not an income tax, and not a “private” fee), as stipulated in Law No. 9 of 2018 concerning non-tax state revenue.

 - Visa issuance (e-Visa / offshore visa)